 There’s no doubt that we’ve also been separated from our family members during this time of Coronavirus.

 With the lockdown and curfews not to visit other counties, your child may not have the opportunity to see their grandparents or other relatives.

 In this case, I’d recommend using social media as I do.
 Send pictures and make video calls to connect even if you can’t meet in person.

 4. Lack of companionship, which can lead to depression in some mothers

-Where I live, there are women’s groups set up for mothers who are giving birth at the same time.
+Where I live, there are women’s groups set up for mothers giving birth around the same time.
 These groups are set up to empower women, share experiences and walk the motherhood journey together.

 Although I haven’t had the opportunity to meet them due to the pandemic, I believe they are necessary.
 Safety first!

 I assume this is the case everywhere else as well.
 New moms don’t have the opportunity to meet other moms or women to talk to about their experiences and encourage each other.

-To alleviate this challenge, at least for the time being, follow mommy blogs like Mommy On Net that discuss motherhood, or join mommy groups on Facebook.
+To alleviate this challenge, at least for the time being, follow mommy blogs like Zipporah Brathen that discuss motherhood or join mommy groups on Facebook.